TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

 # Subtomogram Averaging (STA) in RELION5
 {: .no_toc }

-We will now use the particles positions obtained from Template Matching to perfom STA on our target of interest (here cytosolic ribosomes).
+We will now use the particle positions obtained from Template Matching to perform STA on our target of interest (here, cytosolic ribosomes).

-In the following section, the parameters you need to use in the RELION Running tab will depend on your system, e.g. if you run on a local machine, or through a computing cluster etc ...
+In the following section, the parameters you need to use in the RELION Running tab will depend on your system, e.g. if you run on a local machine, or through a computing cluster, etc ...

-To know whether our job is going to run on GPU or CPU here's a list:
+To know whether our job is going to run on GPU or CPU, here's a list:

 - Make pseudo-subtomos (**CPU**)
 - 3D initial model (**single GPU**)